byPixelTV/skript-db/README.md

 - Thread-pool size is now automatically increasing on demand to use of CachedThreadPool, instead of a fixed hard-coded number
 - Uses a newer version of HikariCP
 - Only meant to be used by newer Minecraft versions (1.8 is not supported)
+- Replaced `synchronously execute` with `quickly execute`, which allows to speed up queries by 50ms with some risk

 ### Expression `Data Source` => `datasource`
 Stores the connection information for a data source.
 This should be saved to a variable in a